akkartik/mu/subx/Readme.md

 * `stop`: takes two arguments:
   - `ed` is an address to an _exit descriptor_.
-Exit descriptors allow us to `exit()` the program normally, but return to the test harness within tests.
+Exit descriptors allow us to `exit()` the program in production, but return to the test harness within tests.
 That allows tests to make assertions about when `exit()` is called.
   - `value` is the status code to `exit()` with.